fixmycrypto/FixMyCrypto/README.md

     "phrase": "apple banana pear watermelon kiwi strawberry apple banana pear watermelon kiwi strawberry",

 Hint: You might be tempted to fix any invalid words (words not on the BIP39 list), but it is better to leave any mistakes as-is.
-First, by leaving the invalid words in place, the software will immediately know which word(s) need to be changed first, instead of trying every word in the phrase.
+First, by leaving the invalid words in place, the software will immediately know which word(s) need to be changed first, instead of needing to try every word in the phrase.
 Second, the program will probably do a better job than you of guessing which typos were made and which replacement words should be tested.

 ## Known Addresses:

-### Recommended
+### Strongly Recommended

-“knownAddresses” is very important.
-Here, you should put at least 1 or more addresses that you are certain belong to this wallet.
+Provide 1 or more addresses that you are certain belong to this wallet.
 Ideally, you should put the first address that was created by the wallet (address 0).
 If you aren’t sure which address is address 0, put as many addresses in here as you can.
 Adding more addresses here does NOT slow the search down, in fact it is more likely to speed things up.
 Check your transaction history with exchanges, wallets, e-mail receipts, etc. to find the receive address(es) you used with this wallet.
-If you don’t know ANY of your addresses, please contact us for further instructions on using blockchain search mode.
+If you don’t know ANY of your addresses, please see below for further instructions on using blockchain search mode.

-In the case of Ethereum, only one address (index 0) is typically used because the same address is used for every transaction.
+In the case of Ethereum, only one address (index 0) is typically used because the same address is used for every transaction on the same account.

 If you only know one address, it should be filled out like this: